 While I have been busy with the end of the year chores, like filing, not one of my favorite tasks.
 Anyhow, I came across this particular photograph of the construction of the Bly Tunnel inlet at Eagle Lake that my grandmother Lola Murrer Tanner.
 Hopefully, in 2018 I will be able to get out and about more, and even visit this site, which has been sealed and covered with the tailings from the construction.

 Awhile back a friend sent me an article about Chico State’s Eagle Lake Biological Field Station, that I have wrote about.
 What caught my attention was the last sentence: “Eagle Lake is rich in biological resources and is the only lakeside fresh water biological research project on the west coast.”

 The fate of the university’s field station is not known, its doors have been shuttered for sometime.

-They are now available and here are your options (1) You can order online from this site.* (2) You can purchase them in Susanville at Margie’s Book Nook.
-If you do this method let me know, your calendar order will be set aside to pick up when it is convenient for you (3) You can have your calendar(s)sent to you with an invoice or (4) if you happen to be Martin Balding you know the routine.
+If you have not purchased this special limited edition calendar, time is running out.
+There is a handful of calendars available at Margie’s Book Nook.
+I will accept orders for one more week.
+Here are your options (1) You can order online from this site.(2) You can purchase them in Susanville at Margie’s Book Nook.
+If you do this method let me know, your calendar order will be set aside to pick up when it is convenient for you (3) You can have your calendar(s)sent to you with an invoice.